Vivian Kai Lokko

-Vivian Kai Lokko (born 15 January) is a Ghanaian media personality, journalist and business anchor at Citi FM.
+Vivian Kai Lokko (born 15 January) was a Ghanaian media personality, journalist and business anchor at Citi FM and Channel One TV (formerly Citi TV), which she has resigned from after 17 years.
 She was claimed to be the only Ghanaian journalist that was nominated by the American Embassy in Washington to cover the hosting of about 50 African leaders by former US President Barack Obama.
 In 2013, she won the overall Business Journalist of the Year for radio in Ghana.